Of all the reasons people give for not being able to start a business, the most common by a landslide is not having enough money.

 Hey everyone, my name is Dylan, and I will be your test dummy for this flipping challenge.

-My current experience buying and selling stuff online consists of:
+My current experience with buying and selling stuff online consists of:

 - When I get sick of junk, I list it on Craigslist